agunter7/Space_Invaders_Arcade_Emulator/README.md

 # Miscellaneous Notes
 - Register A == 8080 "Accumulator"
 - Description of how the 8080 performs subtractions is found in the programmer's manual pg.
-13
+13.
+The language on this page is a bit unclear with regard to the carry bit.
+The programmer's manual's description of the SUB instruction on pg.
+18 clarifies this.